 Dynamic meditations / movement meditations offer a different experience to traditional meditations.
 It’s hard to find many research papers documenting the effects of dynamic meditation, so much of what we know is speculative.
 But most practitioners say that movement meditations are energising and create a tremendous sense of liberation.

 Dynamic meditations are, of course, much more active than other meditation techniques, so they are not as easy to perform.
-They should ideally be taught with professional instruction too, because accidents can happen.
-But performed correctly, dynamic meditations offer a unique experience that is extremely freeing.

-We’ve looked at meditation techniques used all around the world.
+We’ve looked at techniques used all around the world.
 And we’ve seen what different meditation techniques can be used for.

 So, which types of meditation have you tried?
 What do you think are the most effective types of meditations?
 I would love to hear your opinion in a comment below.
 Thank you.